Narela: Narela Sub-division

+Revenue villages in Narela Sub-division are, Bakhtawar Pur, Akbarpur Majra, Alipur, Bakholi, Bankner, Bhor Garh, Lampur, Budhpur, Fatehpur Jat, Garhi Khasro, Gogha, Hamid Pur, Hiranki, Holambi Kalan, Holambi Khurd, Singhola, Iradat Nagar (Naya Bans), Tajpur, Tikri Khurd, Sanoth, Jhangola, Sungerpur, Jind Pur, Khampur, Khera Kalan, Kureni, and Singhu (border between Delhi and Haryana states).

 Demographics

 As of 2011 Indian Census, the Narela sub-district had a total population of 809,913, of which 439,576 were males and 370,337 were females.
 The population within the age group of 0 to 6 years was 109,475.
 The total number of literates in Narela was 569,830, which constituted 70.3% of the population with male literacy of 75.9% and female literacy of 63.8%.
 The effective literacy rate of 7+ population of Narela was 81.4%, of which male literacy rate was 87.7% and the female literacy rate was 73.8%.
 The Scheduled Castes population was 155,299.
 Narela had 160132 households in 2011.

+Legacy Businesses

+During the late 20th century, Narela's commercial landscape included several family-run enterprises that strengthened the local agro‑processing sector.
+One such business was Hanuman Oil and Flour Mill, located in the Narela Mandi area.
+According to trade records, the mill was established in the early 1970s by Ram Bhagat Mangla, Jagannath Mangla, Jagdish Mangla, and Trilok Chand Mangla.

+The enterprise processed staples such as toor dal, mustard oil, and flour, and operated for several decades.
+Beyond production, it played a role in boosting agro‑processing capacity in the region and supporting fellow traders.
+Locally, the family became associated with the "Kundi wale" lineage, which earned recognition within the Narela trading community.
+The mill was also officially empanelled with the Food Corporation of India (FCI) for wheat distribution under the Open Market Sale Scheme (OMSS) as of 2014.